 Don’t hesitate to contact us:

 Today the GraphHopper routing engine turned 8 years.
 It has now over 2500 stars at GitHub and together we pushed over 4300 commits with contributions from over 80 contributors – thanks a lot!
-See here for the first commits.
+See here for the first commits and read the blog post about the new release 1.0.

 Additionally we invested into our other open source project jsprit. jsprit was created in 2013 from Stefan and is a toolkit for solving rich traveling salesman and vehicle routing problems.
 It has now over 1000 stars and more than 2000 commits.
 Together with the GraphHopper routing engine the jsprit toolkit creates the foundation for the GraphHopper Route Optimization API, our commercial service to solve vehicle routing problems.
 This commercial part is mentioned here as it is important for the success, quality and sustainability of our open source projects.